What is schizoaffective disorder?

 How is it diagnosed?

-A doctor or mental health professional usually can tell if you have the disorder based on what symptoms you have and how long they last.
+Your doctor or mental health professional usually can tell if you have schizoaffective disorder by talking with you.
+He or she will look at the order and timing of your symptoms and how long your symptoms last.

-The goal of treatment is to lower your stress and help your brain function normally.
-Ongoing treatment with medicines and counseling can keep the disorder under control.
+The goal of treatment is to lower your stress and help your brain work as it should.
+Ongoing treatment can keep the disorder under control.
+Treatment includes medicines and counseling.

-You will work with a mental health professional such as a psychologist, a licensed professional counselor, a clinical social worker, or a psychiatrist.
+Counseling helps you change how you think about things.
+It can also help you cope with the illness.
+You will work with a mental health professional.
+This may be a psychologist, a licensed professional counselor, a clinical social worker, or a psychiatrist.